lvcabral/retaliate64/README.md

 Now, exactly one year after this repository was launched, I'm happy to announce that I partnered with [RGCD](http://www.rgcd.co.uk) to make a physical release of Retaliate for Commodore 64!

 We managed to have great people involved including [Richard Bayliss](http://tnd64.unikat.sk/) (music) and [Trevor Storey](http://smilastorey.wixsite.com/trevor-storey) (graphics).
-The "community edition" source-code will be released here, the same day the physical release, the only difference will be the graphics, for the community edition I will keep my own sprites.
+The "community edition" source-code will be released here, the same day the physical release, the only difference will be the graphics, for the community edition I will keep my own sprites, but the implementation of all new features will be available here, including some intermediate releases, so you can see the progress I made during 2018.

 Check the teaser video below for a quick preview!